Best EV energy tariffs for electric vehicle owners

 While EV tariffs are aimed at electric vehicle owners, the cheaper unit rates often apply to all electricity usage during off-peak hours.
 This means you can save money on household activities, like running a washing machine or dishwasher.

-The exact rate varies by region.
+The exact rate you're offered may vary by region.
 You should contact your energy supplier to find out what your exact rates would be.

 Am I eligible for an EV tariff?

 On top of this, you’ll likely need to provide proof of owning an electric vehicle.
 Some suppliers have restrictions on the makes and models they supply, so it’s worth checking whether the vehicle you have or want to buy is included.
-For example, Ovo Energy has a full list of EVs it will supply energy for.
+For example, Ovo Energy has a full list of EVs it will supply energy for on its Charge Anytime EV tariff.
 Your provider may also only support certain types or brands of chargers.

 Another key thing to check when signing up for this kind of tariff is whether it’s single or dual fuel.
 Some suppliers offer electricity-only products, meaning if you have gas, you will need to get a separate tariff for it.